AlAliMazen/who-wants-to-be-a-millionair/README.md

 ### Future Features
 🚀 **merit & beyond**

-The possibility for the player to remove two wrong options will be a good future feature to implement later on.
+ - The possibility for the player to remove two wrong options will be a good future feature to implement later on.
 This feature will be available be the medium and hard questions and only to be used once in the whole round.

+ - Another very useful feature would be the possibility for the player to login using h/his email address and password.
+In other words, user can reopen his profile instead od typing his data again.

+ - The ability for player to quit the round and make a withdrawal at certain point when s/he can't get the right answer anymore ans wants to stop.

 ## Flow Chart